galaxyproject/training-material/news/_posts/2024-06-04-tool-form-integration.md

 For many tools in Galaxy, the GTN offers a variety of guides, practical examples, and help throughout it's many tutorials.
 Often times when using a tool, such information can be very useful, but hard to discover.

-Galaxys new GTN Tool-Form integration helps with this, by connecting Galaxy to the GTN, and displaying all tutorials which make use of the tool you are currently using, directly inside to Tool Form!
+Galaxy's new GTN Tool-Form integration helps with this, by connecting Galaxy to the GTN, and displaying all tutorials which make use of the tool you are currently using, directly inside to Tool Form!
 This way it is easy to discover practical examples and guides for Tools, general and domain-specific.
 The list of tutorials referencing a specific tool can either be viewed on the GTN, or browsed from within the Tool Form.